jameel-institute/daedalus/README.md

 as `daedalus.data::epidemic_names`.

-Users can override default country contact data and epidemic-specific infection arguments by passing custom classes to `daedalus2()`; see the package website for more details.
+Users can override default country contact data and epidemic-specific infection arguments by passing custom classes to `daedalus()`; see the package website for more details.

-Users can also model the implementation of pandemic response measures: for more on this see the documentation for the main model function `daedalus2()`, and the vignette on modelling interventions on the package website.
+Users can also model the implementation of pandemic response measures: for more on this see the documentation for the main model function `daedalus()`, and the vignette on modelling interventions on the package website.

 ## Related projects